dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

   ids.traverse_(x => channel.notify(x.show))
 ```

-We're using batch insert to schedule messages, in a bid to increase producer throughput.
+We're using batch insert to schedule messages to increase producer throughput.
 On the other hand, we've had to publish notifications one by one, which means N network roundtrips for N messages.
 We'll revise this later.

 Then, our actual insert query is